Environmental issues in Hawaii: Tourism

-Although the term has shifted meanings over the years, tourism is now more accurately defined as “the set of activities performed by people who travel and stay in places outside their usual environment for not more than one consecutive year, for leisure, business and other purposes”.
+Although the term has shifted meanings over the years, tourism is now more accurately defined as "the set of activities performed by people who travel and stay in places outside their usual environment for not more than one consecutive year, for leisure, business and other purposes".
 Tourism in Hawaii began in the 19th century and persists today with its tropical weather and landscapes.
 Welcoming over seven million visitors annually, it is one of the major contributors to Hawaii's economy.

 Although it adds to the state's economic growth, tourism is a non-geologically driven environmental issue that also degrades the island ecosystems islands, primarily Hawaiʻi, Oʻahu, Maui, and Kauaʻi, the sites of the major tourism industries.
 Major concerns of the urban infrastructure development for tourism include habitat loss for local flora and fauna, energy use, consumer waste and pollution, and water shortages.
-Because of their need to satisfy travel customers, resort destinations’ reliance on “the shining sun”, “a comfortable climate”, and “the beautiful sea” heighten resource use.
-A 2013 study of five tourism sectors in Hawai’i assessed total waste accumulation and resource consumption and estimated that the tourism industry was responsible for “21.7% of the island’s total energy consumption, 44.7% of the island-wide water consumption, and 10.7% of the island-wide waste generation”.
+Because of their need to satisfy travel customers, resort destinations' reliance on "the shining sun", "a comfortable climate", and "the beautiful sea" heighten resource use.
+A 2013 study of five tourism sectors in Hawaiʻi assessed total waste accumulation and resource consumption and estimated that the tourism industry was responsible for "21.7% of the island's total energy consumption, 44.7% of the island-wide water consumption, and 10.7% of the island-wide waste generation".
 Considering the many negative impacts from tourism, many advocates suggest a push towards a more socially responsible alternative, ecotourism, that would offer a win-win solution by adopting a business model to sustainable practices.